 The best example that we can take is from the roots of this ideology itself.
-When VD Savarkar coined the term Hindutva, it had only an objective or rather a direction.
+When VD Savarkar used the term Hindutva (as ‘who is a Hindu ?’), it had only an objective or rather a direction.
 It did not have a ground force to promote it and had any promise of reward for implementing it.
 The result was just that the ideology remained dormant.

 A few years later a ground force was formed to promote and extrapolate the ideology of Savarkar.
 Hedgewar and Golwalkar laid the foundations for the ground force through the formation of Rashtriya Swayamsevak Sangh (RSS) in 1925.

 The then inchoate organization acted as the first well-organized torchbearer of the Hindutva movement.
 It took a lot of time to expand as the country was already rallying behind the persona of Mohandas Karamchand Gandhi for the freedom struggle.

 However successful Gandhi was in the 1920s and 1930s, His final campaign, the Quit India movement was a failure, it had died out by 1942, and Gandhi’s persona was fading after the British won the World War 2.